 Heat 1 tablespoon butter and oil in 10-inch nonstick skillet over medium-high heat; add sage leaves in single layer.
-Cook over low heat just until edges start to turn brown (1 minute).
+Cook over low heat 1 minute or just until edges start to turn brown.
 Remove sage leaves from skillet with slotted spoon; drain on paper towels.
 Set skillet aside.

 Place squash into 3-quart saucepan; add 1 inch water and salt.
 Bring to a boil over medium-high heat.
 Cover; reduce heat to low.
-Cook until squash is tender (10 to 12 minutes).
+Cook 10-12 minutes or until squash is tender.
 Drain well.

-Meanwhile, add remaining 2 tablespoons butter to butter and oil in skillet.
+Add remaining 2 tablespoons butter to butter and oil in skillet.
 Cook over medium heat until melted; add garlic and pepper.
-Continue cooking until garlic is tender (1 to 2 minutes).
+Continue cooking 1-2 minutes or until garlic is tender.
 Pour garlic mixture over cooked squash; toss to coat.

-Just before serving, crumble all but a few fried sage leaves; sprinkle over squash.
-Garnish with whole sage leaves
+Crumble all but a few fried sage leaves just before serving; sprinkle over squash.
+Garnish with whole sage leaves.

 - Sage leaves can be fried several hours ahead of time.
 Drain on paper towels; cover loosely.